drug-design/course/docs/chapters/synthesis-of-drugs.md

 #### CHIRON

-CHIRON was developed by S. Hanessian (1990) as a starting material-oriented program to reveal appropriate starting material.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/chiron-015d9dab'><i class='fa fa-play' aria-hidden='true'></i></button>CHIRON was developed by S. Hanessian (1990) as a starting material-oriented program to reveal appropriate starting material.
 The program searches for maximal similarity in terms of carbon skeleton.
 Stereochemistry and functionality, is searched by the program between the target and databases of available chemicals.
 CHIRON has proven capable of finding starting material for complex targets with many chiral centers.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.